Shaolin Monastery Stele: History of the Shaolin Monastery

-The testimony of Pei Cui
+Testimony of Pei Cui

 The scholars of the tablets have taken a primarily historical approach, and there is no substitute for objective history, wherever it can be found.
 Shahar starts his study with "the last years of the Daye ... reign period (605–616)."
 That is not, however, where Pei Cui begins.

 Going as far back as the foundation of the monastery, Pei Cui records simply that Emperor Xiaowen of Northern Wei (467-499, died at 32) founded it.
 The Northern Wei, including Xiaowen and his family, were ethnic Xianbei.
 These were speakers of the Tuoba language, a now extinct branch of the Mongolic languages spoken by the Tuoba people of North China.

 North China is separated climatologically from South China by the divide between the Yellow River and the Yangtze River, both of which flow from the mountains of Central Asia eastward into the China Seas.
 Archaeology along the Yellow River suggests that the valley of the eastern, or lower, Yellow River is the Neolithic cradle of the civilization today called "Chinese" by westerners.
 Today's China is the territory of 55 ethnic groups, which fall under the aegis of "Chinese."
 These groups were politically conglomerated around a single Neolithic ethnic group passing into history with an endonym of Hanren, "Han Chinese," today the most populous ethnic group (1.4 billion) in the world.

 The testimony of the stele thus offers some counter-intuitive results.
 One might expect that the founder of an institution considered characteristically Chinese, located in the spiritual heart of China, to have been a Chinese emperor of the most civilized period.
 Instead the stele relates that he was what the Hanren called "a barbarian."
 Moreover, the state in which he founded it was not then Hanren.
 Chan Buddhism was just beginning, but it came from far-away India.
 There was nothing "Chinese" about it.